 4) Implants Have a Higher Success Rate

-Take a look at this data: An estimated 3 million Americans use dental implants.
+Look at this data: An estimated 3 million Americans use dental implants.
 The success rate of dental implants is astounding.
 According to this study, the success rate is anywhere between 97.8 to 100%.
 The main factors affecting the success rates are pre-existing medical conditions, such as diabetes and gum disease.

 5) Dental Implants Boost Your Self-esteem

 Throughout your life, you might have experienced the loss of a tooth and the resulting mental and physical changes.
-These changes can include self-esteem issues and avoidance of social activities, affecting your interpersonal relationships.
+These changes can include self-esteem issues and avoidance of social activities, affecting interpersonal relationships.

 They are life-changing for patients because they can smile confidently and speak more clearly.
 Self-esteem improves tremendously after an implant, eliminating social isolation and embarrassment caused by missing teeth.